Ajie-GitHub/AAADEH/README.md

-# About the datastes of the AADH-YOLOv5
+# About the dataste of the AADH-YOLOv5

-The datasets of DGD-6 will be publised after paper accept.
+The dataset of DGD-6 will be publised after paper accept.